-How New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo
+New accounts detail how New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo

 At the time, results would often take a week after tests were sent to New Jersey through BioReference couriers, according to nurses and other individuals with knowledge of turnaround times.

-Priority tests continued to be sent to Wadsworth, according people familiar with the practice.
+Priority tests continued to be sent to Wadsworth, according to people familiar with the practice.

 A pathway for getting faster results from BioReference developed around April and involved “purple sticker” priority patients, which often included site staff members or other essential workers involved in the pandemic response effort, and cut the results time to a couple of days.
 But people with knowledge of the program said state trooper escorts were not used for those samples, and that the process was distinct from the practice of prioritizing VIPs through testing at Wadsworth.